France hits unwanted milestone: Over 100,000 virus deaths - WTMJ

 PARIS (AP) — France on Thursday became the third country in Europe after the U.K. and Italy to reach the unwanted milestone of 100,000 COVID-19-related deaths as new infections and deaths surged due to virus variants.

-The country of 67 million is the eighth nation in the world to reach the mark after a year of hospital tensions, on-and-off lockdowns and personal losses that have left families nationwide grieving the pandemic’s impact.
+The country of 67 million is the eighth nation in the world to reach the mark after a year of overwhelmed hospitals, on-and-off coronavirus lockdowns and enormous personal losses that have left families nationwide grieving the pandemic’s impact.

+The moment prompted a message of solidarity from French President Emmanuel Macron.

+“Since the start of the pandemic, 100,000 French women and men have succumbed to the virus.
+We all have a thought for their families, their loved ones, for the children who have lost a parent or a grandparent, the bereaved siblings, the broken friendships,” Macron said on Twitter.
+“We will not forget a face, a name,” he added.

 France added 300 new deaths Thursday to the previous day’s tally of 99,777, bringing the total to 100,077 deaths.